emergentworks/mentee-assessments/README.md

 # Mentee Accessment

 Goal of this activity is to access mentee's skills and find the right placement in the Emergent Works' program.
+Mentees are not meant to finish this assessment.
+Many of the instructions are also left ambigious.
+We encourage mentees to _Google_ many of the things that are referenced in this activity.

-This activity involves learning basic GitHub features and modifying HTML, CSS, and Javascript code.
+This activity involves completing basic GitHub features and modifying HTML, CSS, and Javascript code.

 1. [Create a GitHub account](https://github.com/signup).
 You will need an email and a strong password.
 If you already have a GitHub account, feel free to login with your existing account.
 2. Fork this repository.
 This means you will create a copy of this repository for your account.
 If you're wondering what a repository is, [a repository contains all of your project's files and each file's revision history](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories).
 Figure out how to fork a repository by following the instructions [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository).